isobelpepp/scorecard/README.md

 A simple one-page web app to help users keep track of their score in Bridge.
 I have played Bridge for years and have always found the scoring element of it extremely confusing.
 This app solves that problem and does it for you!

+Visit this website for a breakdown of scoring in Bridge: https://u3asites.org.uk/files/b/bnb/docs/bridgescoring.pdf

 ## User Stories

 ```